 We also put together a time frame for your transportation and beam raising, too, as we see how quickly your project is getting along.

-Step Six: Your frame is build, raised and completed!
+Step Eight: Your frame is raised and completed!
 You are done with our part of the building, and now have the frame for your new home, workshop or barn, ready to put up a roof and enclose it with siding or natural building method of your choice!
 We celebrate your new skills and new home!